zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

                   com.docker.network.bridge.name: "demo-oai"
     ```

-- If the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command (important step),
+- If the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command (**important step**),

     ```bash
     (docker-compose-host)$ sudo sysctl net.ipv4.conf.all.forwarding=1
-    sudo iptables -P FORWARD ACCEPT
+    (docker-compose-host)$ sudo iptables -P FORWARD ACCEPT
     ```

 - The `dsTest-host` needs to configured with a route to reach `docker-compose-host`.
 Assuming `dsTest-host` physical interface which is connected with `docker-compose-host` is NIC1 and the ip-address of this interface is IP_ADDR_NIC1 then,

     ```bash
-    (dsTest-host)$ sudo ip route add route \
+    (dsTest-host)$ sudo ip route add route 192.168.70.128/26 \
-    192.168.70.128/26 via IP_ADDR_NIC1\
+                           via IP_ADDR_NIC1\
                            dev NIC1_NAME
     ```

 - To verify ping the ip-address of the `docker-compose-host` interface connected to demo-oai bridge, if possible also ping amf from the dsTest-host machine.

     ```bash
     (dsTest-host)$ ping 192.168.70.129